How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 Heads up

-• Mac only (no Windows version)
+• Mac only (no Windows version yet)

-• Relatively new product
+• Relatively new product compared to the established alternatives

 2. OBS Studio — power users who also need to stream